MarianBusila/AZ203/MonitorOptimize/MonitorOptimize.md

         - AzureInstanceMetadataTelemetryModule - Collects heart beats (which are send as custom metrics), about Azure VM environment where application is hosted.
         - EventCounterCollectionModule - Collects EventCounters..
 This module is a new feature and is available in SDK Version 2.8.0-beta3 and higher.
     - *Telemetry channels* are responsible for buffering telemetry items and sending them to the Application Insights service, where they're stored for querying and analysis.
 The *Send(ITelemetry item)* method of a telemetry channel is called after all telemetry initializers and telemetry processors are called.
 So, any items dropped by a telemetry processor won't reach the channel. *InMemoryChannel* and *ServerTelemetryChannel* are built-in.
     - *Sampling* is a feature in Azure Application Insights and it is the recommended way to reduce telemetry traffic and storage, while preserving a statistically correct analysis of application data.
-Sampling retains 1 in n records and discards the rest.
+Adaptive Sampling retains 1 in n records and discards the rest.
 For example, it might retain one in five events, a sampling rate of 20%.
 The sampling divisor n is reported in each record in the property *itemCount*.
+Other types of sampling: fixed-rate sampling and ingestion sampling (all the telemetry is sent to ApplicationInsights server (no bandwidth saved), but it gets filtered on AppInsights (reduce storage))
     - *Telemetry Initializers* add properties to any telemetry sent from your app, including telemetry from the standard modules.
 For example, you could add calculated values or version numbers by which to filter the data in the portal.
 (ITelemetryInitializer)
     - *Telemetry Processors* gives you more direct control over what is included or excluded from the telemetry stream.
 You can use it in conjunction with Sampling, or separately.
 All telemetry goes through your processor, and you can choose to drop it from the stream, or add properties.
 (ITelemetryProcessor)
+    - Usage Analytics
+        - **Funnels**: Track progression of a user through a series of steps in your app
+        - **Impact**:  How do page load times and other properties influnce conversion rates
+        - **Retention**: How many users return and how often do they perform particular tasks of achive goals
+        - **User Flows**: Show how users navigate between pages and features (repeat actions)
     - Using ApplicationInsightsServiceOptions
     ```cs
     public void ConfigureServices(IServiceCollection services)